ckxng/avbooth-docs/soundboard-church.md

 The right ceiling mic is configured 0dB and is bound to the vocal mute group.
 This mic captures a selection of audience singers and feeds that to the lobby and web mix.
 It is silent when the vocal group is muted.

+These channels will be infrequently adjusted, but should a need arise they are exposed in Layer F (the bottom layer).

+Note on Reverb:

+Reverb is fed only to vocal channels, and is pre-set and is infrequently adjusted.
+Should a need arise, Reverb and Reverb Send are exposed in Layer F.

+Note on DeEss:

+DeEss is disabled at this time.

 ## Board Overview

 ![Board Overview](img/board-overview.excalidraw.png)